-There is no god like You, Lord God of Israel, in heaven above or on earth below—you who keep your covenant of love with your servants who continue wholeheartedly in your way.
+There’s no god like You, Lord God Most High, in heaven above or on earth below—You who keep Your covenant of love with Your servants who continue wholeheartedly in Your way.
 [1 Kings 8:23]

 “For Yours Lord is the Kingdom, the Power and the Glory now and forever.
 Amen!”

 When questioned, tested, tricked or in His hour of great need, Jesus spoke what was previously written in God’s Word.[c]
 So, the final section on this page is about memorizing the script through 10 topics.
 Following these will help you learn 52 portions from the bible in a year!
 THIS WEEK’S MEMORY VERSE: Prayer

 “Be anxious for nothing, but in everything, by prayer and petition, with thanksgiving, present your requests to God.”
 [Philippians 4:6]